Addressing The Unique Needs Of LGBTQ Clients

 In either situation, it’s extremely important to work with an experienced family law attorney who will fight for your rights, but will also put the child’s needs first.
 Putting the child first is truly the only way to achieve a successful outcome in a child custody case.

 Our firm is here to assist you with any LGBTQ family law matter you may be facing, from adoption to divorce.
 Our lawyers take a solutions-first approach, attempting to resolve issues outside of court whenever possible.
-Call 512-212-4916 to schedule a consultation.
+Contact our office by calling +1-512-212-4916 to schedule a consultation.